GoogleCloudPlatform/document-ai-samples/bq-connector/README.md

 # Document AI BigQuery Connector

 ## Overview
 The DocAI BQ Connector is a helper library that invokes the DocAI processing library, and formats the response for saving directly into BigQuery.
+The implementation should work on any processor that returns entities.
+Support for form processors has not been verified.

 ## Setup
 ```commandline